- Posted by Ryan Zumbach

 By uncovering user needs early in the design process, aesthetic considerations can be developed in tandem with the technology platform to avoid developing hazardous devices that lead to unintentional harm.

-Engenious Design thinks broadly about how aesthetic considerations should to be applied through form, styling, and CMF strategy.
+Engenious Design thinks broadly about how aesthetic considerations should be applied through form, styling, and CMF strategy.
 We consider a broad range of stakeholders in pursuit of inclusive design that performs for everyone.
-Ergonomic considerations such as body geometry data that informs suitable proportions and size of the device’s form.
+Ergonomic considerations such as body geometry data that inform suitable proportions and size of the device’s form.
 Engenious Design also incorporates insights for users’ age, cognitive abilities, physical health, and physical ability.